Dùn Beag

 Many place names in this region derive from Norse: Arnaval, Erne Fell; Stockval, Stock Fell; Oronsay,

-Ebb-Tide Isle; Loch Bracadale, Loch of the Sloped-Dale; Wiay, Temple Isle; Harlosh, Fire Rock
+Ebb-Tide Isle; Loch Bracadale, Loch of the Sloped-Dale; Wiay, Temple Isle; Harlosh, Fire Rock;

 Healabhal Mhòr, Big Flagstone Hill; Healabhal Bheag, Little flagstone Hill.
 The wood at Duirinish